-Key benefits of the station upgrade
+Key features of the upgrade will include:

 - two lifts with three stops to access the platform level, street level and footbridge level

-- accessible parking spaces
+- accessible parking spaces and a ‘kiss and ride’ zone

 - new platform shelters

-- regrading and widening of the station platforms
+- regrading and widening of station platforms

 - construction of a new Station Systems Equipment Room building